PatrickVuscan/LBC-Frontend/deliverable-1/Planning.md

 Meeting 1
 * Wednesday Oct 14
-  * introduced our team
+  * Introduced our team
-  * their introduction of the members of the team, their vision, and what they’re looking for
+  * Their introduction of the members of the team, their vision, and what they are looking for
-  * dove into their ideas as deeply as possible to get a good list of requirements, features, and what MUST be in the MVP
+  * Dove into their ideas as deeply as possible to get a good list of requirements, features, and what MUST be in the MVP
-  * showed them a mock-design based off of our intuition from before the meeting.
+  * Showed them a mock-design based off of our intuition from before the meeting.
 Discussed what was good and what wasn’t
   * Discussed how we’re going to deliver content, and make it easy for them to actually create content
   * Discussed hosting, databases
   * Discussed how we’re going to deploy app to app stores